Kukushaa/nextdoor-java-sdk/README.md

 ## Introduction

-This SDK was written to make API calls for nextdoor API more easy and comfortable via Java.
+This SDK was written to make API calls for nextdoor API easier and more convenient via Java.

 For nextdoor API official documentation, visit their [website](https://developer.nextdoor.com/reference/introduction).